omololevy/Canvas/README.md

 # Canvas
-System that manages staffs, students, education and relevant social issues.
+System that manages staffs, students, education and relevant social issues deployed on MS-Azure.